SaifAqel/Boiler_Model/Thesis/chapters/04_combustion.md

 ## Flue gas composition

-In the combustion model two different flue-gas streams are distinguished:
+In the combustion model two different flue gas streams are distinguished:

-1. An **equilibrium flue gas at adiabatic flame conditions** (`flue_ad`), obtained from high-temperature HP equilibrium in Cantera.
+1. An equilibrium flue gas at adiabatic flame conditions (`flue_ad`), obtained from high temperature HP equilibrium in Cantera.
-2. A **fully burnt boiler flue gas** (`flue`), obtained from pure stoichiometry with excess air and no dissociation, used throughout the heat-exchanger network.
+2. A fully burnt boiler flue gas (`flue`), obtained from pure stoichiometry with excess air and no dissociation, used throughout the heat-exchanger network.

 Both are represented as `GasStream` objects and stored in the `CombustionResult`, but they serve different purposes in the boiler calculation.